As noted in the Dictionary of Euphemisms and other Doubletalk, “Euphemisms are in a constant state of flux. New ones are created almost daily.”

 Euphemism is derived from the Greek words euphēmos, meaning “auspicious” or “sounding good,” and phēmē, meaning “speech.”
 When you put those together, the result is an explanation of the term not unlike the one found in the (aptly named) Faber Dictionary of Euphemisms: “The use of a mild or vague or t periphrastic expression as a substitute for blunt precision or disagreeable truth.”

-In closing, it’s worth pointing out that this phrase, “back to basics,” does not appear in any of the Butter Lamb Reference Library’s dictionaries of doubletalk, doublespeak, or euphemism.
+In closing, it’s worth pointing out that this phrase, “back to basics,” does not appear in any of the Laurel Dictionary Collection and Museum’s dictionaries of doubletalk, doublespeak, or euphemism.
 Moreover, I got squat when I searched “‘back to basics’ and ‘euphemism'” on Google as well.
-This means the BLRL is leading the charge to place “back to basics” on list of modern political euphemisms.
-I plan to start a campaign to make sure that happens.
+This means the LDCM is leading the charge to place “back to basics” on list of modern political euphemisms.
+I plan to start the campaign soon, just as soon as I’m finished spending more time with my family.

 Join me won’t you?